 The hardest task

 There’s also the trying we do to help our students learn.
 As a self-employed teacher, once I’m hired, results are expected, so I have to give 100% otherwise our silent contract is over.
+There’s no replay here, only once chance, each time.
 I mention it because in this day and age, trying, and doing it to our max ability is tough and getting tougher.
 That’s why we are told to prioritize all the time, organize our life our job our tasks our house duties.
 Everything needs to be organized, we need to be well-oiled machines day-in and day-out.

 Experience tells me that this is just a stage though and that when we pass it, we will be better.
 We will be better at this task, we will be better at doing this or that and then we will have learned and improved and be ready and just a bit more prepared, experienced and aware.